elastic/kibana/src/core/MIGRATION.md

 _See also: [Public's CoreStart API Docs](/docs/development/core/public/kibana-plugin-public.corestart.md)_

 ##### Plugins for shared application services
-In client code, we have a series of plugins which house shared application services that are being built in the shape of the new platform, but still technically reside in the legacy world.
-If your plugin depends on any of the APIs below, you'll need to add a dependency on the new platform plugin which will house them moving forward.
+In client code, we have a series of plugins which house shared application services that are being built in the shape of the new platform, but for the time being, are only available in legacy.
+So if your plugin depends on any of the APIs below, you'll need build your plugin as a legacy plugin that shims the new platform.
+Once these API's have been moved to the new platform you can migrate your plugin and declare a dependency on the plugin that owns the API's you require.

 The contracts for these plugins are exposed for you to consume in your own plugin; we have created dedicated exports for the `setup` and `start` contracts in a file called `legacy`.
 By passing these contracts to your plugin's `setup` and `start` methods, you can mimic the functionality that will eventually be provided in the new platform.